Neon-Nomad/laforge-framework/README.md

 - Sandboxed runtime: `new Function()` blocked; `require('fs')` blocked; missing domain services or Zod exports fail fast.
 - Hardened tests: stress coverage for cycles, multi-hop FKs, cross-DB consistency, destructive-migration protection, sandbox isolation.

 LaForge is not an ORM.
-It’s a compiler for your backend.
+ItÃ¢â‚¬â„¢s a compiler for your backend.

 ## Project Layout